pablodecm/paper-inferno/paper/paper.md

 the optimal learning rate is fixed and decided by means of a simple scan;
 the best choice found is specified together with the results.

-The considered toy problem can be posed as classification based on a simulated dataset.
-A supervised machine learning model such as a neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
-The output of such a model consist on class probabilities
-$c_s$ and $c_b$ given an observation $\boldsymbol{x}$.
-The class probabilities can be used to approximate the
-$f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$
-ratio as shown in [@Fig:subfigure_c], which can be compared with the true density ratio in [@Fig:subfigure_b].
-The likelihood ratio (or directly the class probabilities) are powerful learned features; however their construction ignores the effect of the nuisance parameter $\lambda$ on the background distribution.
-Furthermore, some kind non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.

 ::: {#fig:subfigs_results .subfigures}
 ![inference-aware training loss